 Cyber-crimes are harmful & greatest online threat for companies in the world”.
 The next five years would be very challenging for every person, place and thing in the world, Ginni Rometty IBM’s chairman and CEO said that.

 How Festivals, like Christmas, are Suitable for Predators to Target Teens Online?

 The Christmas hatters, like Grinch, are everywhere around the world.
 They are always on the hunt of young teens to harm them.
 Technology keeps on changing our lifestyle, and kids are second to none.
 Online predators are continuously getting their hands on new ways to deceive and targeting teens.
 Now Grinch is read to steal the Christmas presents, tech –Grinch has come up to manipulate your teen’s thoughts and fantasies.
 They are masters of deceiving and trapping teens online in terms of cyberbullying, online grooming, and sexual predators’ trapping teens online.
 On the other hand, young teens are more likely to spend time on social media, interact with strangers, and get involved in online dating.
 Teens are sharing their privacy in terms of videos and photos to strangers and get trapped by online predators.

 As Christmas is around the corner, the Holiday season and pandemic at the same time are making teens spend more and more time on the web using cellphones connected to cyberspace.
 Tech –Grinch in terms of online predators and teens themselves put their security at stake.

-- The majority of the teens use to facing cyber bullying, and 59% of U.S teens have been harassed and bullied online.
+- Most teens used to face cyberbullying, and 59% of U.S. teens have been harassed and bullied online.